 The ability to speak more than one language is marvellous!

-Well, not exactly.
-What we need is language instruction so that we remain competitive on the world stage.
+What we need, to keep up with the increasing need to familiarise ourselves with more dialects and language variations is good language instruction so that we remain competitive on the world stage.

 And you, with your fantastic language skills, will help us get there!
-How?
+If so, how?

 It is no secret that we English speakers have grown complacent in our language studies.